Back in the 90s, there was a popular saying. If someone ticked you off, you would put up your hand and say, “talk to the hand.”

 - you want to withdraw the cash value for an IUL income tax free.
 This is true.
 If structured properly, you can indeed withdraw the cash value income tax free.
 Personally, I like this.
 It sounds great.
 However, be aware of the cap limitations, etc. In other words, you may come out way ahead even after paying taxes than what the IUL cash value illustrates.

 - using it for living benefits.
 I think this a fabulous way to leverage an IUL.
 Living benefits on life insurance add value, such as critical illness and chronic (nursing home or assisted living) care.

 For everyone else, stick with term life insurance and investing the savings into your retirement accounts.

-We feel that the disadvantages of indexed universal life insurance outweigh any benefits for the typical indiviudal and family.
+While we feel there are many advantages of IULs, there are disadvantages of indexed universal life insurance for the typical individual and family.
 Just like traditional universal life insurance, indexed universal life insurance requires vigilance.
 Moreover, if the stock market or index does not rise, or has consistent, mediocre returns, the expense drag might wipe out any cash value within the policy.
-If you are going to purchase indexed univeral life insurance, purchase it for what it is: life insurance.

-If you feel that an indexed universal life insurance policy is right for you, or you want to get out of one, contact us.
+If you feel that an indexed universal life insurance policy is right for you, or you want to learn more, contact us or use the form below.
 We have helped many individuals and families match the right life insurance to their specific situation.

 Moreover, we have fiduciary duty to you.
 That means we can’t recommend an IUL to you unless it really fits your overall situation and goals.
 In other words, we look out for you, your needs, and your future way more than a typical agent.
 Does your agent do this?